Women's National Basketball Association: History

-League founded and play begins (1996–97)
+League founded and play begins (1996–1997)

 The creation of the WNBA was officially approved by the NBA Board of Governors on April 24, 1996, and announced at a press conference with Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes in attendance.
-The new WNBA had to compete with the recently formed American Basketball League, another professional women's basketball league that began play in the fall of 1996 but would cease operation during its 1998–99 season.
+The new WNBA had to compete with the recently formed American Basketball League, another professional women's basketball league that began play in the fall of 1996, but would cease operation during its 1998–99 season.

 The WNBA began with eight teams: the Charlotte Sting, Cleveland Rockers, Houston Comets, and New York Liberty in the Eastern Conference; and the Los Angeles Sparks, Phoenix Mercury, Sacramento Monarchs, and Utah Starzz in the Western Conference.

 While not the first major women's professional basketball league in the United States (a distinction held by the defunct WBL), the WNBA is the only league to receive full backing of the NBA.
 The WNBA logo, "Logo Woman", paralleled the NBA logo and was selected out of 50 different designs.

-On the heels of a much-publicized gold medal run by the 1996 USA Basketball Women's National Team at the 1996 Summer Olympic Games, the WNBA began its first season on June 21, 1997, to little fanfare.
+On the heels of a much-publicized gold medal run by the USA Basketball Women's National Team at the 1996 Summer Olympic Games, the WNBA then began its first season on June 21, 1997.
 The first WNBA game featured the New York Liberty facing the Los Angeles Sparks in Los Angeles.
+The Liberty defeated the Sparks 67–57.
+A crowd of 14,284 attended the game at the Great Western Forum in Inglewood, California.
 The game was televised nationally in the United States on the NBC television network.
-At the start of the 1997 season, the WNBA had television deals in place with NBC (NBA rights holder), and the Walt Disney Company and Hearst Corporation joint venture channels, ESPN and Lifetime Television Network, respectively.
+At the start of the 1997 season, the WNBA had television deals in with NBC (NBA rights holder), ESPN, and Lifetime.
 Penny Toler scored the league's first point.